jiesihu/ICL-SAM/README.md

 - [MedSAM Checkpoint](https://drive.google.com/drive/folders/1ETWmi4AiniJeWOt6HAsYgTjYv_fkgzoN?usp=drive_link)

 ## Getting Started
-To run I-SAM, open the `I-SAM_example.ipynb` notebook and follow the step-by-step instructions.
+Just run the `ICL-SAM_example.ipynb` notebook and follow the step-by-step instructions.
 The notebook will guide you through the process of using our model.
 Make sure change the checkpoint path before running the demo.

 ## Acknowledgements
 This repository benefits from the excellent work provided by [UniverSeg](https://github.com/JJGO/UniverSeg/tree/main) and [Personalize-SAM](https://github.com/ZrrSkywalker/Personalize-SAM).
 We extend our gratitude for their significant contributions to the field.